flutterwtf/Suggest-a-Feature/README.md

 # Suggest a feature

-This Flutter package is a ready-made module which allows other developers to implement additional menu in their own mobile app where users can share their suggestions about the application in real time, discuss them with others, and vote for each other`s suggestions.
+This Flutter package is a ready-made module which allows other developers to implement additional menu in their own mobile app where users can share their suggestions about the application in real time, discuss them with others, and vote for each other's suggestions.

 Here is a small demo: